Extraordinary houseboat near Tower Bridge

 Extraordinary houseboat near Tower Bridge Houseboat, China Wharf, Mill Street, Bermondsey, London SE1 2BB:

 Rail & Underground: London Bridge.

 Exit from the Tooley Street entrance to London Bridge Station and cross the road.
 Turn right on Tooley Street.
 After about 300m, just before the Hilton Hotel, at the More London trees, turn left towards Tower Bridge.
 Turn right at the river.
-Walk under Tower Bridge, along Shad Thames, and make your way to the riverfront by turning left through Butlers Wharf, then turn right past the Chop House and Pont de la Tour restaurants, carry on past the old Design Museum, cross St Saviour's Dock Footbridge and the blue canopied gateway to The Harpy is on your left just across the footbridge.
+Walk under Tower Bridge, along Shad Thames, and make your way to the riverfront by turning left through Butlers Wharf, then turn right past the Chop House and Pont de la Tour restaurants, carry on past the old Design Museum, cross St Saviour's Dock Footbridge and the blue canopied gateway to Extraordinary houseboat near Tower Bridge is on your left just across the footbridge.

 Turn left out of Bermondsey Station heading west on Jamaica Road.
 Cross the road.
 After about 400m turn right into George Row, walk to the end and turn left into Bermondsey Wall West.

 Walk to the end of Bermondsey Wall West and into the China Wharf courtyard (onto the walkway around the edge of the car park which slopes under China Wharf).